 Sprinkle the seasoning mixture on both sides of the fish.

-Place the fish on the grill and cook for 7 minutes.
-Turn the fish and coat it with the butter sauce.
-Cook for about 7 more minutes.
+Place the fish on the grill and cook for 5 to 7 minutes.
+Turn the fish and baste it with the butter sauce.
+Cook for about 5 to 7 more minutes.

 Once the fish reaches an internal temperature of at least 145 F, remove it from the heat, and drizzle it with olive oil.